Docker

 To install Docker on your operating system, follow the instructions in the Guided Tour prerequisites.

 Alternatively, visit Docker Hub, and select the Docker Community Edition suitable for your operating system or cloud service.
-Follow the installation instructions on their website.
+Follow the installation instructions provided on their website.

 Prerequisites